jessepav/lacygoill-wiki-backup/tmux/tmux.md

 So, the shell would try to run `cmd2` itself.

 ##
+# Getting Information
+## How to get the name of the outer terminal?

+Use the replacement variable `#{client_termname}`:

+    $ tmux display -p '#{client_termname}'
+                    │
+                    └ print output to stdout,
+                      instead of the target-client status line

+However, be  aware that this  information is  not always reliable,  because many terminals lie about their identity (they pretend to be xterm-256color).

+##
 # Options
 ## What happens if I omit `-g` when I set a session or window option in `~/.tmux.conf`?